HIGH IMPACT AREAS SCALP, GENITAL, PALMOPLANTAR, AND NAIL PSORIASIS

 n=361

-91% IMPROVEMENT IN PALMOPLANTAR PSORIASIS
+91% MEAN IMPROVEMENT IN PALMOPLANTAR PSORIASIS

 (MEAN CHANGE IN PPASI FROM BASELINE) n=184